 Many people visit Bangkok eager to experience the sights, smells and sounds of the nearby markets.
 The flower market is a highlight and it’s also worth taking time to negotiate the world-famous floating markets, which are characterised by a series of wooden long boats laden with delights making their way down the city’s waterways.
 For those keen to explore on the water, a voyage on the Chao Phraya Express is a wonderful way to see Bangkok.
 Discover more great things to do in Bangkok now.

 Thai food has a reputation for taste and flavour, and there is no shortage of eateries, from simple street stalls to fine dining restaurants.
 For those looking for a place to bed down after a busy day of sightseeing, the Banyan Tree is an excellent option.

 Book your Bangkok stopover today.

 Travelling to Australia provides a brilliant excuse to stop off and enjoy a city break en route.
 After all, you’ve already paid for the flight, so make the most of the journey by adding a few days in a new place either on the way to Oz, on the way back, or even both, with these stopover destinations to Australia.
-With so many dazzling options on offer, and leading airlines providing these excellent routes, the hardest part is choosing which Asian or Middle Eastern city to visit.
+With so many leading airlines providing excellent Australia flight options with easy and direct routes, the hardest part is choosing which Asian or Middle Eastern city to visit.
 Make the most of your flight from London by enjoying the best stopovers to Australia.